-- BUS 450/550 International Business (3) Prerequisites: ECO 202 and 203.
-Survey of the problems and opportunities involved in conducting business operations across national boundaries.
-Analysis of the concepts, tools, institutions, and environmental factors controlling international flows of money, personnel, information, goods and services. - BUS 457/557 Topics in Globalization (3) Current or special issues in a changing global economy will be examined in a multi-disciplinary approach.
-The course offers students the opportunity to research and discuss current issues facing society and the impact on functional areas of international business, such as marketing, finance, banking, economics, management, and human resources.
-Course may not be repeated. - BUS 460/560 Human Behavior in Organizations (3) Prerequisite: BUS 360.
-An analysis of organizations from the behavioral science viewpoint.
-Emphasis is placed on the following areas: theories of motivation, social exchange, interaction, leadership, political behavior in organization, and organization change. - BUS 461/561 Wage and Benefit Plans (3) This course focuses on the development and management of compensation plans, including both wages and benefits.
+BUS 461 Wage and Benefit Plans (3) This course focuses on the development and management of compensation plans, including both wages and benefits.
 The course examines both the internal consistency and external competitiveness of wage structures and how firms assign pay rates to various job categories.
-The course also provides an overview of commonly offered benefits, such as health insurance and pensions as well as legallymandated benefits. - BUS 462/562 Operations Management (3) Prerequisites: BUS 226 and 360.
-Analysis of the production function through the study of models of specific problem areas including inventory control, quality control, job scheduling, plant layout, plant location, maintenance, work methods analysis, and capital budgeting. - BUS 463/563 Diversity in the Workplace (3) This course addresses problems in the workplace resulting from language barriers, differences in appearance, values, culture, race, ethnic background, religion, gender, age, education and attitude differences, etc. Emphasis is on reducing cultural misunderstandings that lead to a dysfunctional workplace. - BUS 464/564 Human Resource Management (3) Prerequisite: BUS 360.
-Develops an understanding of policies and procedures used in the recruitment, selection, training, supervision, and remuneration of employees.
-A behavioral science view is combined and balanced with an economic management science view to gain the utmost productiveness through good human relations.
-Personnel management is developed from the professional personnel manager's viewpoint, the first-line supervisor's viewpoint, and the non-manager's viewpoint.
+The course also provides an overview of commonly offered benefits, such as health insurance and pensions as well as legally-mandated benefits.

-- BUS 466/566 Labor Law Management (3) A study of the legal issues surrounding the employer/employee relationship.
-Topics include interviewing and avoiding discrimination, sexual harassment policies and case law, the Americans with Disabilities Act, termination of employment litigation, collective bargaining and labor unions, etc. - BUS 467/567 Issues in Human Resource Management (3) Selected readings and discussion of specific issues in human resource management.
-The issues covered will include the following: absenteeism, leaves of absence, abusive discharge, age discrimination, negligent hiring, overtime, performance appraisals, promotion, employee handbooks, hiring and termination, etc. - BUS 470/570 Marketing Management (3) Prerequisite: BUS 370.
+BUS 466 Labor Law Management (3) A study of the legal issues surrounding the employer/employee relationship.
+Topics include interviewing and avoiding discrimination, sexual harassment policies and case law, the Americans with Disabilities Act, termination of employment litigation, collective bargaining and labor unions, etc.

+BUS 467 Issues in Human Resource Management (3) Prerequisite: BUS 367.
+Selected readings and discussion of specific issues in human resource management.
+The issues covered will include the following: absenteeism, leaves of absence, abusive discharge, age discrimination, negligent hiring, overtime, performance appraisals, promotion, employee handbooks, hiring and termination, etc.

+BUS 470 Marketing Management (3) Prerequisite: BUS 370.
 The capstone marketing course designed to help the student with the transition to the marketing world.
-Included in the course will be current literature and research, in-depth study of marketing plans and strategies, and/or marketing cases/marketing simulations. - BUS 471/571 Principles of Supervision (3) This course concentrates on the skills needed by first-line supervisors.
-Issues covered include the following: supervisor's job description, organizing an effective department, acquiring employees, motivation, effective leadership, communication skills, supervising groups and work teams, labor relations and supervisory challenges in the 21st century. - BUS 475/575 Consumer Purchasing and Motivation (3) Prerequisite: BUS 370.
+Included in the course will be current literature and research, in-depth study of marketing plans and strategies, and/or marketing cases/marketing simulations.

+BUS 471 Principles of Supervision (3) This course concentrates on the skills needed by first-line supervisors.
+Issues covered include the following: supervisor's job description, organizing an effective department, acquiring employees, motivation, effective leadership, communication skills, supervising groups and work teams, labor relations and supervisory challenges in the 21st century.

+BUS 475 Consumer Purchasing and Motivation (3) Prerequisite: BUS 370.
 The consumer's role in the marketing structure.
-Patterns of consumer expenditure and the psychological and controlling activities involved in the administration of a marketing program. - BUS 476/576 Retail Management (3) Prerequisites: BUS 360, 370.
+Patterns of consumer expenditure and the psychological and controlling activities involved in the administration of a marketing program.

+BUS 476 Retail Management (3) Prerequisites: BUS 350, 370.
 Retail store organization and operation.
 Topics include location and layout, retail buying techniques, human relations, and employee supervision.
-Pricing and merchandising are explored. - BUS 479/579 Advertising Plans/Campaign (3) Prerequisite: BUS 374.
-The student will develop an advertising plan for a product, service, or business complete with objectives, positioning statement, media plan, budget, and creative work. - BUS 480/580 Business Research (3) Prerequisite: BUS 226 or instructor approval.
+Pricing and merchandising are explored.

+BUS 479 Advertising Plans/Campaign (3) Prerequisite: BUS

+374. The student will develop an advertising plan for a product, service, or business complete with objectives, positioning statement, media plan, budget, and creative work.

+BUS 480 Business Research (3) Prerequisite: BUS 226 or instructor approval.
 Survey of research procedures and techniques including information sources, designs, instrumentation, analysis, interpretation and presentation of research findings.